OtO Power Connector Re-Design

 Connector Selection

-There were two connectors that passed the robustness tests and also showed no signs of ingress or current loss after a few weeks.
+There were two connector designs that passed the robustness tests and also showed no signs of ingress or current drop after a few weeks.
 The next step was to evaluate the two from a user experience standpoint.
 One connector seemed much more user-friendly than the other and was ultimately the option that got pursued.
 This connector is a standard 2.1mmx5.5mm barrel jack that is commonly found on laptop chargers.
 The design can be bent, twisted, pulled, etc... without being damaged.
 On top of that, it can be inserted in any orientation.
 To seal, this connector has an o-ring that acts as a face seal when compressed using an external thread.

-Barrel Jack No BG
+Barrel Jack

 Design Limitations